fcsituthm/fcsituthm.github.io/_posts/2025-05-24-Hosting-a-Laravel-Web-App-on-Digital-Ocean-Step-by-Step-Guide.md

 > 3. **Payment method** – you will enter a **credit/debit card** to pay small fees at GoDaddy & DigitalOcean (≈ RM30/month combined; you can cancel any time).
 > 4. **Perseverance & curiosity** – expect to troubleshoot and learn; copy-and-paste won’t make you industry-ready.
 >
-> If that sounds overwhelming, there are easier “one-click” hosting tutorials that you can search on YouTube which abstract all the complexity and technicality for non-IT users - free to start there.
+> If that sounds overwhelming, there are easier “one-click” hosting tutorials that you can search on YouTube which abstract all the complexity and technicality for non-IT users - feel free to start there.
 > **Why stick with this tutorial?**
 > • Real **hands-on experience** with VPS provisioning and deployment
 > • Concrete **up-skilling** in Git, SSH and server control panel (CloudPanel)